Environmental assessments for projects and plans

 The SEA Directive (2001/42/EC) is implemented in Ireland by the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI 435/2004) and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (SI 436/ 2004) as amended by SI 200/2011 and SI 201/2011.

-The above pieces of legislation implement the following aspects of the SEA Directive:
+This legislation implements the following aspects of the SEA Directive:

 - The review, preparation and variation of a development plan